PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 10.      }
 11.  }
 ```
 Even though `k4` variable is defined in line 4 and again in line 8.
-The earlier definition (at line 4) is not visible at line 8, i.e. those are in different scopes.
+The earlier definition (at line 4) is not visible
+at line 8, i.e. those are in different scopes.

 #### Some points to consider for Task2
 1. You may consider there will be no global variable.
-You will just have 1 function per file.
 2. Changing value of variable is **NOT** considered a definition.
 For instance,
 ```c
 1. void foo(){